 Your initial session

-Includes client intake and one-hour energy healing session
+Includes detailed client intake and one-hour energy healing session